huaweicloud/huaweicloud-sdk-dotnet-obs/README.md

 1. Added the section about the APIs for checking whether an object exists.

 Resolved Issues:
+1. Fix ObsClient cannot release TCP connection in time under .Net Framework.
+2. Fix the issue that resumable download in poor network environment.
-1. Fixed the issue that message and code fields in the error messages are occasionally empty.
+3. Fixed the issue that message and code fields in the error messages are occasionally empty.

 -----------------------------------------------------------------------------------